Candela to Candle Conversion

 What is the process of conversion from candela to candle units?

-For conversion from candela to candle, multiply the number of candela by 1, since one candela equals 1 candle.
+For conversion from candela to candle, multiply the number of candela by 1 as one candela equals 1 candle.

 This is the standard method used for conversion between these units of luminous intensity.